CultivateHQ/gen_server_101/README.md

 If you are writing a web application with Phoenix and Ecto, you may not need to write a GenServer for quite a while; however you will be using them under the hood and benefit from knowing what is going on.

-If you are writing almost anything else in Elixir, especially a Nerves application,
+If you are writing almost anything else in Elixir, especially a Nerves application, you will be using GenServers.

 ## What you'll need to fully participate